orbeon/orbeon-forms-doc/form-runner/feature/tiff-production.md

 ### Using buttons

-TIFF files can be accessed directly from the Form Runner Summary Page and Detail Page using the `tiff` button.
+TIFF files can be accessed directly from the Form Runner Summary page and Detail Page using the `tiff` button.

 Example for the Detail Page: